Questions and Answers

 To help you understand, consider a can of pork and beans at a grocery retailer.
 At what level of aggregation would you pick so that the aggregate selling pattern could be used in every store for that product?
 If you think about it for a while, you’ll understand that two stores even with a few miles of each other could easily have very different selling patterns.
 Using the same pattern to spread each stores forecast would yield erroneous and poor results.
 And, in practice, they do.

 Not only that, but you need to manage many different levels of a system calculated forecast and ensuring that these multi-level forecasts are synchronized amongst each level – which requires more system processing.
-Trying to determine the appropriate levels to forecast in order to account for the myriad of challenges has also been a big problem – which has tended to make the resulting implementations more complex.
+Trying to determine the appropriate levels to forecast in order to account for the myriad of retail planning challenges has also been a big problem – which has tended to make the resulting implementations more complex.

-As an example, for most of these implementations, it's not uncommon to have 3 or more forecasting levels to “help” determine a selling pattern for the item/store.
-Adding to the issue is that as the multi-level becomes more complex, it's harder for planners to understand and manage.
+As an example, for most of these implementations, it’s not uncommon to have 3 or more forecasting levels to “help” determine a selling pattern for the item/store.
+Adding to the issue is that as the multi-level implementation becomes more complex, it’s harder for planners to understand and manage.

 Suffice it to say, this approach has not worked well.
 It’s taken a questioner, at heart, to figure out a better, simpler and more effective way.